mate-academy/py-create-file-from-terminal/README.md

 Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before starting.

-Create an app `create_file.spy` that takes directory path, file name, file content from the terminal and creates file.
+Create an app `create_file.py` that takes directory path, file name, file content from the terminal and creates file.
 There should be flags `-d` or `-f`:

 - If only `-d` flag passed, means all items after this flag are parts of the